 - SYNTHROID is not indicated for treatment of hypothyroidism during the recovery phase of subacute thyroiditis.

 Administer SYNTHROID as a single daily dose, on an empty stomach, one-half to one hour before breakfast.

 Administer SYNTHROID at least 4 hours before or after drugs known to interfere with SYNTHROID absorption [see Drug Interactions (7.1)].

-Evaluate the need for dose adjustments when regularly administering within one hour of certain foods that may affect SYNTHROID absorption [see Drug Interactions (7.9) and Clinical Pharmacology (12.3)].
+Evaluate the need for dosage adjustments when regularly administering within one hour of certain foods that may affect SYNTHROID absorption [see Dosage and Administration (2.2 and 2.3), Drug Interactions (7.9) and Clinical Pharmacology (12.3)].

-Administer SYNTHROID to infants and children who cannot swallow intact tablets by crushing the tablet, suspending the freshly crushed tablet in a small amount (5 to 10 mL or 1 to 2 teaspoons) of water and immediately administering the suspension by spoon or dropper.
+Administer SYNTHROID to pediatric patients who cannot swallow intact tablets by crushing the tablet, suspending the freshly crushed tablet in a small amount (5 to 10 mL) of water and immediately administering the suspension by spoon or dropper.
+Ensure the patient ingests the full amount of the suspension.
 Do not store the suspension.
 Do not administer in foods that decrease absorption of SYNTHROID, such as soybean-based infant formula [see Drug Interactions (7.9)].

 The peak therapeutic effect of a given dose of SYNTHROID may not be attained for 4 to 6 weeks.

 Primary, Secondary, and Tertiary Hypothyroidism in Adults